When you buy with our links, we may earn a commission. See how we work with brands

 The cover of the Nolah Evolution includes two main parts—a soft phase change material cover that remains cool to the touch and a quilted Euro foam topper.

-This top layer assembly has a breathable gusset, which helps to limit heat retention and improve cooling performance as well.
+This top layer assembly has a breathable gusset, which helps to limit heat retention and improve cooling performance.

 The Comfort Layer